 Morning alarms ring shrilly.
-Hands hit snooze buttons.
-Across the district, this dreaded sound marks the first day of school for thousands of students, only this year, it came a week earlier than normal.
+Hands hit the snooze buttons.
+Across the district, this dreaded sound marks the first day of school for thousands of students, but this year, it came a week earlier than usual.

-Starting in the 2024-25 school year, Texarkana Independent School District decided to start school on Aug.
-7 as opposed to Aug.
-14, a whole week ahead of schedule, compensating by adding a “winter break” in February and thus pushing back spring break to April.
+Starting in the 2024-25 school year, the Texarkana Independent School District decided to start school on Aug.
+7 instead of Aug.
+14, a whole week ahead of schedule.
+To compensate, a “winter break” was added in February, thus pushing back spring break to April.

 “I’ve been doing the calendar for a long time, and we’ve always maintained the one spring break calendar for many, many years.
 And the reason behind that was mainly because it put us in alignment with Texarkana College, especially since we have a lot of kids in dual credit,” Director of Curriculum and Instruction Christy Tidwell said.
 “But every year I would get a lot of requests and questions asking why we can’t be on the same calendar as Pleasant Grove and Liberty Eylau and all of them and so we started developing two of them.”

-These requests for such a schedule change were reflected district wide, with teachers and principles alike coming together to create a survey that would further communicate these wants.
+These requests for such a schedule change were reflected district-wide, with teachers and principals alike coming together to create a survey that would further communicate these wants.

 “What I really love is they utilized all areas between the staff, parents and students, and it was an overwhelming response,” Director of Communications and Marketing Kelly Bixler said.
 “There was over 50% [that wanted the change] on the survey that she conducted, so she allowed for every party to have their voice and to kind of inform her direction.”